 Luckily we have incredibly passionate, entrepreneurial owners who are leading the way in towns, from Scarsdale to Seattle.
 With 22 locations sold, our unique kids play franchises are growing quickly and savoring the words from new parents in the fold who tell us just how happy they are with the way their kids are learning.

-Why do you think franchising Songs for Seeds is a good opportunity for moms who are looking for a more family-friendly career path?
+Why do you think Songs for Seeds kids music franchise is a good opportunity for moms who are looking for a more family-friendly career path?

-Owning a Songs for Seeds children’s play franchise offers someone the chance to work for themselves, which includes flexibility and the chance to do something good for the kids in your community.
+Owning a Songs for Seeds kids music franchise offers someone the chance to work for themselves, which includes flexibility and the chance to do something good for the kids in your community.

 It is extremely gratifying to watch babies grow and build community among families within a neighborhood.
 Plus, Songs for Seeds is a very low cost franchise.
 There is no brick and mortar space that requires a lease and a build out.
 It is a mobile business that makes the commitment a little less scary.